iovation/deviceprint-SDK-Android/README.md

 6. When the app compiles successfully, you will see a view with a button that allows you to display a blackbox.

 ## Changelog

+### 5.0.0
+- **Java 8 is now required.**
+- **The SDK has migrated to Kotlin (1.5.30).**
+    - If your application does not already include the Kotlin standard library (i.e. your application
+    - is written entirely in Java), then you must include the kotlin stdlib as a dependency.
+- **FraudForceManager can be accessed as a Kotlin object or via FraudForceManager.INSTANCE when using Java).**
+- Targeting Android 12 (API 31).
+- Changes to cryptography uses.
+- Adjusted collection details.
+- Improvements to detail caching.
+- Fixed Proguard rules.

 ### 4.3.2
 - Adjusted root detection.